rcbops/re-jenkins/README.md

 For OpenShift, it seems you need to specify an Image Stream to load images from external sources.
 To create the Image Stream, [log into the OpenShift Console](https://rsi.rackspace.net/console) then from the menu, select "Add To Project" -> "Deploy Image".
-Select the Image Name radio button and fill out the remote image tag details, such as `dealako/re-jenkins:0.0.2`.
+Select the Image Name radio button and fill out the remote image tag details, such as `docker-registry-default.devapps.rsi.rackspace.net/rpc-re/re-jenkins:0.0.4`.
 Press the search button beside the image name to fetch the meta-data.
-Review the meta- data, add any environment variables, add any other labels or tags, and press "Create".
+Review the meta-data, add any environment variables, add any other labels or tags, and press "Create".

 ## Deploying to OpenShift